Hire Overseas Construction Workers and Tradespeople for Your Irish Site

 Yes.
 Elementary construction occupations (SOC 9120), road construction operatives, and rail construction and maintenance operatives are on DETE's Ineligible List and cannot be sponsored for a General Employment Permit.
 General site labourers in these categories are also not eligible.
 If you are unsure about your specific role, CA Recruitment will confirm eligibility at no charge before any process begins.

 In practice, higher than the €36,605 GEP threshold.
-Construction workers are covered by the Construction Sector Sectoral Employment Order, which sets legally binding hourly minimums: €23.00 per hour for craftspersons from 1 August 2025 (about €46,600 a year at 39 hours), €22.32 for Category A and €20.71 for Category B workers.
-Electricians and plumbers are covered by their own sector SEOs.
+Construction workers are covered by the Construction Sector Sectoral Employment Order, which sets legally binding hourly minimums.
+Since 1 August 2026 these are €23.74 per hour for craftspersons (about €48,150 a year at 39 hours), €23.03 for Category A and €21.37 for Category B workers, up from €23.00, €22.32 and €20.71 respectively.
+Electricians and plumbers are not covered by any SEO — the electrical and mechanical engineering orders were both quashed by the courts and never replaced — so their floors are the National Minimum Wage and the €36,605 permit threshold, with market rates well above both.
 The minimum must be paid in basic salary before any overtime, site allowances, or supplements.
 Check the current rates at workplacerelations.ie.

 The DETE General Employment Permit application fee is €1,000 for a permit of 6 to 24 months duration.
 This is a government charge paid directly to DETE at submission.
 It is the employer's cost and cannot be recovered from the worker.
 If the application is refused, DETE refunds 90% of the fee.
 CA Recruitment has a recruitment fee that is agreed with you upfront and separate from government costs.